MakeSchool-Tutorials/Robot-Wars-Swift/P0-AI-State-Machine/content.md

 Before we look at some code samples, let's take a look at a real world example.
 A coin-operated turnstile can be modeled as a simple state machine with two states: *locked* and *unlocked*.

 A turnstile starts in the *locked* state.
 The only thing that can move it to the *unlocked* state is inserting a coin (pushing on the turnstile will do nothing since it is locked).
-Once a coin is inserted, the turnstile moves to the *unlocked* state and will stay there until you push the turnstile (nomrally while passing through it).
+Once a coin is inserted, the turnstile moves to the *unlocked* state and will stay there until you push the turnstile (normally while passing through it).
 After it is pushed, the turnstile goes back to the *locked* state.
 The turnstile will continue moving through these two states forever but is still considered a *finite state machine* since there are a finite number of states (2) it can be in.

 > [info]
 > ![](./turnstile.png)